Tai-Chi-Bui/nodejs-interview-questions/road-map.md

 5. **Serverless Architectures**
    - Building serverless applications with AWS Lambda, Google Cloud Functions, or Azure Functions.
-   - Integrating with serverless frameworks.
+   - Cold starts and strategies for mitigating latency in serverless functions.
+   - Event-driven workflows with AWS EventBridge or Azure Event Grid.

 ---